zvonimirr/tenantee/README.md

 Your app should be running on [http://localhost:4000](http://localhost:4000)

-Deploying to production?
-Please make sure to set all the necessary environment variables and see [https://hexdocs.pm/phoenix/deployment.html](https://hexdocs.pm/phoenix/deployment.html)

 ### Docker Compose
 Running the application via Docker Compose is simple and easy.
 1. Run `docker-compose up db -d`